Section One - Future literacy

 Future literacy - a definition

-‘Literacy’ originally referred simply to the ability to read and write, but today, the term covers a much broader range of both competencies and knowledge in specific contexts such as ‘financial literacy’ and ‘digital literacy’.
-For future literacy the specific context is the human imagination, as the future can only be imagined.
+‘Literacy’ originally referred simply to the ability to read and write, but today, the term covers a much broader range of both competencies and knowledge in specific contexts such as ‘financial literacy’ and ‘digital literacy.’
+For future literacy, the specific context is the human imagination, as the future can only be imagined.

 Watch this video (6 minutes) by Loes Damhof, lecturer of the Year at the Dutch Hanze University and researcher in future literacy:

-In the next sections of this crash course we are going to try to prove this by using the example of the future of work:
+sections of this crash course, we are going to try to prove this by using the

 Quick exercise.
 Try to imagine how we will work in thirty years from now.
 Is there still a lot of work to be done?
 Or do robots do all the work?
 What kind of work is there?
 Does that make people happy?
 Or not at all?
 If you have the opportunity, talk to other people about it.
 Can you imagine the future of work?